anytizer/ocunit/README.md

 # OCUnit

-Test scripts for OpenCart based on PHPUnit.
+Merchant oriented test scripts for OpenCart based on PHPUnit.

-The project reads the actual configuraion values from within your OpenCart and makes [various tests](logs/testdox.txt).
+This project reads the actual configuraion values from within your OpenCart and makes [various tests](logs/testdox.txt).
 This has sometimes, hardcoded or embeded Database IDs which should be changed to fit your store.
 Similarly, there are some [business rules](library/class.BusinessRules.inc.php) and few [configurations](bootstrap.php) you should edit before running the test.

 A list of fixutes is [available here](cases/business/).

 __WARNING__: Never execute these tests against your live database or in server environment.
+It is likely to override the product information, pricing, session and more.

 ## Requirements